Rock Hill Nursing Home Abuse Lawyer

 - Improper wound care

 Proving medical malpractice is a more complex matter than proving simple negligence.
 Plaintiffs must work with an expert witness who can testify as to how a defendant nursing home provided inadequate care.
 According to South Carolina Code §15-79-110 (6), malpractice occurs when a medical provider does not act as another reasonable provider would, given the circumstances.
-A Rock Hill nursing home abuse lawyer could help connect plaintiffs to expert witnesses who may testify on a resident’s behalf in court.
+A local attorney familiar with nursing home abuse cases could help connect plaintiffs to expert witnesses who may testify on a resident’s behalf in court.

 Get in Touch with a Rock Hill Nursing Home Abuse Attorney Today